FoxInFlame/MyAnimeListAdder/README.md

 - ~~Better organized and stylized options page (1.X)~~ **DONE**
 - Ability to select a theme of CSS, Material Design, Bootstrap, Classic, etc. (2.0)
 - Automatically increase number and change to "Watching" if video site is visited (e.g. gogoanime.io/blah-episode-1) (2.0 or later)
-- Display popup on video site (e.g. kissanime.to/Anime/blah/Episode-1) and let user choose if QMAL should automatically update the list or not (2.0 or later)
+- Display popup on video site (e.g. kissanime.to/Anime/blah/Episode-1) and let user choose if QuickMAL should automatically update the list or not (2.0 or later)
 - Probably more.
 You know what, let me rephrase.
 There will 100% be more stuff.
 (1.X, 2.0, 3.0)

 #### Bugs / Problems / Suggestions / Support